 Head of Member Services: Shani Jackson

 Shani joined BOHS in June 2015, and is highly experienced in many key business areas including: business management, people management and customer experience improvements.
 In addition to working for commercial organisations, she has also spent a number of years in the voluntary sector, including working in Malawi as an Organisation Development Advisor to a medical training college.
 With a BA in Social Sciences, Shani is currently studying for an MSc in Human Resources Management and Development.
-Having originally joined BOHS to lead the focus on business improvement projects within the Qualifications team, Shani is now Head of Member Services: her academic and professional background mean that she is also currently leading the human resources strategy and policy for BOHS.
+Having originally joined BOHS to lead the focus on business improvement projects within the Qualifications team, Shani is now Head of Member Services - but is also presently acting as General Manager whilst BOHS is in the process of recruiting a new CEO.
+Due to her academic and professional background, Shani is currently leading the human resources strategy and policy for BOHS.

 Head of Qualifications: Paul Johnson

 Paul joined BOHS in March 2012.
 Widely experienced in the area of qualifications and awarding bodies, Paul previously held the position of Director of Quality for the National Open College Network (a charity and awarding body recognised by the qualifications regulators in the UK).
 Paul holds an MSc in Management, and is a member of the Chartered Management Institute and the Chartered Institute of Educational Assessors.

 Head of Communications & Marketing: Evi Karmou

 Evi joined BOHS in May 2017.
 She has a background of working for dynamic and commercially driven companies, mainly in the hospitality sector, and is highly skilled in delivering high impact campaigns on both local and national levels.
 With experience of the whole marketing mix, she brings both breadth and depth of expertise in marketing and communications.